 About 3 ounces vitamin C powder (year round)

 4.)
 Allow goats to forage or graze freely.
 Any changes to a goat's diet should be made gradually.
-Provide high quality horse hay in the Wintertime along with 1 pint per goat whole corn per day or 2 pint corn or Multi species pellets and 2 pint afalfa pellets per day twice daily divided.
+Provide high quality horse hay (2-5 pounds per day per goat) in the Wintertime along with 1 pint per goat whole corn per day, if it's non- GMO, or 2 pint corn (non- GMO), Multi species non- GMO pellets, alfalfa/oat pellets or alfalfa/timothy pellets per day twice daily, divided.
 A trough that they can keep their feet out of works well for this.
-Don't allow goats to stand in a wet area while they eat or sleep.
+They don't need to stand in a wet area while they eat or sleep.

 5.)
 Check goats daily.
 If one seems a little "off" check it out.
-Keep Goat Nutri-Drench, Ivermectin, liquid anti-diarrhea medicine and mineral oil on hand.
+Keep Goat Nutri-Drench, Ivermectin, liquid anti-diarrhea medicine, red-cell, citric acid, injectable Vitamin B12, Collidal Silver and mineral oil on hand.
 Goats should have a healthy pink color to their inner eyelids when you pull down on them.
+I like to give all the livestock a dose of ivermectin in early Spring, during Full moon phase, to prevent

 6.)
 Clear kids nose when they are born and dip navels in iodine solution.
 Give mom a tetanus toxid vaccination within 24 hours after she gives birth.
 Keep does and kids in together for at least 3 days.
 Keep them in a confined pasture for at least 30 days until the kids can keep up with mom.
 Do breeding when does will give birth in early spring.
 Disbud kids at about 1 month of age.
 I like to have it done when the signs are in the feet.